jenkinsci/publish-over-ssh-plugin/README.md

 **or** paste the key into the Key field.
 If you enter data into both Path to key and Key, the pasted Key will take precedence and the Path to file will be ignored.

+These settings are use for all hosts by default.

 #### Unencrypted keys